DaegyuHwang/Computational-Neurobiology/README.md

 # Coputational neurobiology

 ## assign
-'assign' files are the matlab codes that I have used to prove the simularity between the functions and show the shape of it.
+'assign' files are the matlab codes that I have used to show the dynamics of spike trains and some parameters to confirm their patterns.

 ## fig 6.6 & fig 6.7
 This Figs 6.6 and 6.7 are from the Computational Neuroscience Lecture Notes for AMS 332 by professor G.LaCamera